What are Your Core Values?

 A strong work ethic that gets me up early has been one of my basic core values and that value is not dependent on a particular project or even the amount of work I have in front of me.
 If you have the core value of hospitality, it is far-reaching both personally and professionally as this can be demonstrated not only in a home, but with the culture you create in an office.

 Core values are not set in stone.
 They can shift and change through time, but it is helpful to consistently define them and keep them top-of-mind.
 We will cover five areas where defining your core values will help you, both personally and professionally: With priorities, relationships, Purpose, time and legacy.
+I go deeper in the Appendix of the book Stop Circling, where we cover the layers of two areas: faith and character.

 Core Values Keep You Focused on Your Priorities